stackup-wallet/accessctl/README.md

 ## Configuration logic

+> _Note that this module MUST be explicitly installed as a `TYPE_VALIDATOR` and `TYPE_HOOK` to be considered as initialized.
+The following refers to installation of the validator.
+Installation of the hook is effectively a noop from the perspective of the module._

-On install, the `IAMValidator` does the following steps:
+On install, the `IAMModule` does the following steps:

 1. Adds the root signer passed in via call data.
 It assigns the `signerId` of `0`.
 2. Adds an admin policy (i.e. a blank `Policy` with `mode` set to `MODE_ADMIN`).
 It assigns the `policyId` of `0`.